-Apart from that, there’s also the relenishing effects of being surrounded by the stunning west of Ireland coastline.
-Especially if you take a dip at the breathtaking Silver Strand at Malinbeg in county Donegal. (pictured above).
+Apart from that, there’s also the replenishing effects of being surrounded by the stunning west of Ireland coastline.
+Especially if you take a dip at the breathtaking Silver Strand at Malinbeg in County Donegal. (pictured above).

 4. Take a Class

 I’m a great believer in learning something new.
 It gives you an exciting challenge and it’s the perfect new year work out for the brain.
 Learn to paint, make pottery, take up yoga or meditation.
-One of my favorite things last year was a weekend cookery course at The Ballyknocken Cookery School in county Wicklow run by celebrity chef Catherine Fulvio.
-They do great cookery short breaks where you can learn a new skill as well as soaking up the delights of county Wicklow.
+One of my favourite things last year was a weekend cookery course at The Ballyknocken Cookery School in County Wicklow run by celebrity chef Catherine Fulvio.
+They do great cookery short breaks where you can learn a new skill as well as soaking up the delights of County Wicklow.
 Maybe put it on your list if you’re planning a trip to Ireland this year.

 5. Retail Therapy